Mmk-Naomi/LANDMARK-Sheet-Music-Trainer/README.md

 Random notes:
 1. The game supports high scores for multiple difficulties.
 After you are familiar with beginner notes, try moving up to landmark or higher difficulties.
 2. After learning landmark notes, you should be able to approximate the name of almost every note in the treble and bass clefs.

-By Mmk Naomi Games.
+Keyboard support:
+1. This release adds MIDI keyboard support and computer keyboard support.
+2. You can use the A through J keys (representing C through B on the piano) to play without a MIDI keyboard.
+3. It has only been tested with the Akai MPK Mini II, so please submit an issue if you find one with your MIDI keyboard.

+By Zach Kluver.

 Licensing information on the Godot engine can be found here: https://godotengine.org/license/